pauljonescodes/Rutgers-University-Notes/Philosophy/Survey in Epistemology.md

 [^13]: What I think this is answering is "When is a peer's disagreeing
 	with me evidence sufficient to change my attitude?"

+[^14]: Note: Disagreement requires that S1 and S2 hold two positive, yet incompatible, doxastic attitudes toward p.
+To affirm that p is to positively believe that p is true (and thereby to believe that its negation is false).
+To deny that p is to positively believe that ¬ p is true (and thereby to believe that its negation is false).